Submissions for the 2019 Downtown Festival are closed. Please check back in the fall of 2019 for 2020 Festival submissions.

-The International Festival of Arts & Ideas seeks licensed food cart and truck vendors to enhance the audience’s experience at our events.
-To this end, the Festival will select a roster of vendors to provide a diversity of choices, and serve a broad range of tastes.
+The Festival seeks licensed food and non food (pedlar/hawker) vendors for our Neighborhood Festivals, weekend activities and Headline Concerts, and NEW THIS YEAR our Friday night concerts.
+We will select a roster of vendors to provide a diversity of choices and serve a broad range of tastes.

 Volunteers are the lifeblood of the International Festival of Arts & Ideas.
 For two weeks in June and throughout the year, over 300 volunteers from the greater New Haven region and beyond bring the Festival to life.
 As 85% of our events are free to the public, we rely on the passion, commitment, and support of community members to help us.